What is Internet.nl?

 - RIPE NCC

 ECP provides for the administrative home of the platform.
 The domain name Internet.nl is provided to the platform by the Netherlands chapter of the Internet Society.
-Open Netlabs / NLnet Labs is responsible for the technical implementation of the Internet.nl website.
+Open Netlabs / NLnet Labs laid the foundation for Internet.nl and the underlying tooling.
+From 1 April 2021 onwards, maintenance and further development will be carried out by the project team of the Internet Standards Platform.

 What are Internet Standards?